ScholarlyBrightMinds/abdallahabouhajal/README.md

 After graduating, I spent two years as a **Managing Editor at Scifiniti Publishing**, which taught me more about how science actually gets published than any textbook ever could.
 Now I'm a **Data Analyst**.
 I automate workflows, report on journal performance, and generally make spreadsheets do things they didn't know they were capable of.

-Also, I won a hackathon at **Insilico Medicine, Masdar City** in 2025.
-Just leaving that here.
+I hope you enjoy my work, take a look at my papers, and maybe we can collaborate sometime!

 ---